Rayhuang7777/rayhuang.cn/README.md

-# Ray Wong — Student Portfolio Website
+# Zirui Huang — Student Portfolio Website

-A modern personal portfolio website designed for university applications.

-Built to showcase academic interests, projects, leadership experiences, and creative work in a clean and technology-inspired style.
+The website built to showcase academic interests, projects, leadership experiences, and creative work in a clean and technology-inspired style.

 ---